-related issues integrated?
-Long- term time horizon (years) Please explain business Yes, water- related issues are integrated 11-15 Water-related issues are integrated into several of EDP's long-term business objectives, namely: i) Low carbon generation: water availability as hydroelectric generation is an important source of renewable, non-air polluting, CO2 free electricity and is key to achieving our 2030 target of reducing CO2/kWh by 90% from 2005 levels.
-Currently, 74% of EDP's generation portfolio is based on renewable sources, with hydro making up to 33% of total installed capacity. ii) Low risk profile: at a strategic level, water related risks (e.g. physical risks like exposure to water stress locations or regulatory risks like new water taxes or fees) are now subject to periodic assessment processes, contributing to the company's low risk profile. achieving Yes, water- related issues are integrated 11-15 Strategy to achieve the above mentioned long-term objectives includes: i) Low carbon generation: long-term investment in renewable generation portfolio, where hydro generation plays an important role.
-EDP's Business Plan 2019-2022 investments in new generation capacity foresees addition capacity of hydro power plants. ii) Low risk profile: Geographic diversification of hydro generation capacity additions is a risk reduction strategy as structural reduction in precipitation, as foreseen in IPCC scenarios, is not likely to occur in all geographies with same magnitude.
-P Yes, water- related issues are integrated 11-15 Water-related issues are integrated into several aspects of our financial planning, namely: i) Capital allocation (Planning for new locations): all EDP new electricity generation investments go through a detailed analysis which considers water dependency vs exposure to water stress locations, as well as water related regulatory and reputational risks, namely those arising from competitive uses.
+Are water- related issues integrated?
+Please explain Long-term business objectives Yes, water- related issues are integrated 11-15 Water-related issues are integrated into several of EDP's long-term business objectives, namely: i) Low carbon generation: water availability as hydroelectric generation is an important source of renewable, non-air polluting, CO2 free electricity and is key to achieving our 2030 target of reducing CO2/kWh by 98% from 2015 levels.
+Currently, 79% of EDP's generation portfolio is based on renewable sources, with hydro making up to 30% of total installed capacity. ii) Low risk profile: at a strategic level, water related risks (e.g. physical risks like exposure to water stress locations or regulatory risks like new water taxes or fees) are now subject to periodic assessment processes, contributing to the company's low risk profile.
+Strategy for achieving Yes, water- related issues are integrated 11-15 Strategy to achieve the above mentioned long-term objectives includes: i) Low carbon generation: long-term investment in long-term objectives renewable generation portfolio, mainly in wind and solar.
+EDP's Business Plan 2021-2025 plans to invest €24 bn, of which 80% in renewable generation capacity. ii) Low risk profile: Geographic diversification of hydro generation capacity additions is a risk reduction strategy as structural reduction in precipitation, as foreseen in IPCC scenarios, is not likely to occur in all geographies with same magnitude.
+Financial planning Yes, water- related issues are integrated 11-15 Water-related issues are integrated into several aspects of our financial planning, namely: i) Capital allocation (Planning for new locations): all EDP new electricity generation investments go through a detailed analysis which considers water dependency vs exposure to water stress locations, as well as water related regulatory and reputational risks, namely those arising from competitive uses.
 For new hydroelectric installed capacity, project investment analysis undergoes hydro resource evaluation encompassing scenario analysis of price volatility and changes due to volume fluctuations. ii) Change in revenues and expenditures (constraints to generation asset operation): In Brazil, the extreme drought context of recent years forced power producers to meet their short positions through electricity purchases at high market spot prices.
 EDP has hydroelectric generation assets in that country and joined the hydro risk renegotiation deal (with retroactive effects to January 2015) proposed by the Brazilian regulator, which materially limits the level of risk associated to the volatility in hydro generation.